 Most surveillance systems rely on video with enough light to work optimal.
 In fact, the better the light quality, the better the activity.
 These cameras do not need massive amounts of light to operate optimal.

 It is possible to dim light to 20% of its capacity and still provide enough light to surveillance systems.
 The light can then adjust to full intensity when there is human activity in the data center.
 LEDs boast a wide dimming range and their lighting mechanism is not affected by dimming.

 Dimming with LED in Data Centers

 Make sure your fixture is equipped to dim.
-Not all LED fixtures are dimmable, and require a 0-10V dimmable driver.
+Not all LED fixtures are dimmable, and need a 0-10V dimmable driver.
 Smaller bulbs, like LED Pars, use a triac dimming system that work with compatible wall mounted dimmer switches.

 White paints, of course, have the highest LRV, as high as 80%, while black paints have the lowest, at 5%.
-Paint colors with high LRVs ensure less light is needed in the space from artificial light sources.
+Paint colors with high LRVs ensure less light is needed in the space from artificial light.
 The Light Reflectance Values of 80% in white color can help save up to 30% in lighting costs.

 Advantages of White Surfaces in a Data Center

 - Energy efficiency thanks to white surfaces’ capability at reflecting 80% of light.
 This will help save up to 30% of the energy spent on lighting in a data center.

 - Neutral colored surfaces increase visibility.
 In dimmed light the technicians do not have visibility problems.
 Since white makes other colors more visible, the staff can see dark apparatus inside the white racks.